 To function at their best

-For the INTJ everything has a scientific base so getting close
+For INTJs, everything has a scientific base.
+Getting close

 would be difficult initially, as they don’t see the need for emotional connection.
 Their engagement tends to come via intellectual arguments with like-minded people.
-For INTJs emotion doesn’t compute and so they may not understand their impact on others or indeed gauge the emotional reactions of others, which can make them appear as insensitive or a little cold.
+For INTJs, emotion doesn’t compute, so they may not understand their impact on others or gauge the emotional reactions of others.
+This can make them appear insensitive or a little cold.
 INTJs are private and can often be naturally impassive as well, which makes them easy to misunderstand.
-INTJs want people to make logical sense and so feelings are difficult for them to fathom..
+INTJs want people to make logical sense, so feelings are difficult for them to fathom.

 INTJ at work

-“The INTJ loves the intellectual challenge and will come to the fore when there are difficult problems to solve, but those which require a complex understanding of many disparate issues.
-They love to deep dive, a solitary pursuit, then they come to life when the team is stuck and are superb at cutting through the extraneous issues and getting to the real meat of the problem.
-The INTJ is a genuinely free and radical thinker with an incredible ability to pull together all the disparate strands into one cogent whole.
+INTJs love the intellectual challenge and will come to the fore when there are difficult problems to solve, but to those which require a complex understanding of many disparate issues.
+They love to deep dive, a solitary pursuit; then they come to life when the team is stuck.
+They are superb at cutting through the extraneous issues and getting to the real meat of the problem.
+INTJs are genuinely free and radical thinkers with an incredible ability to pull together all the disparate strands into one cogent whole.

-INTJs will overturn established practice be forward thinking and truly radical.
-They love the intellectual challenge, coming alive with difficult problems to solve then step back again when it becomes mundane.
-The INTJ will be at their best with the facility to work for long periods on their own
+INTJs will overturn established practice by being forward-thinking and truly radical.
+They love the intellectual challenge, coming alive with difficult problems to solve, then will step back again when it becomes mundane.
+INTJs will be at their best when they are able to work for long periods on their own.